Darren Taylor (cricketer)

 Darren Philip Taylor (born 15 February 1965) is an English former first-class cricketer.

 Lawrence was born at Burnley in February 1965.
-He later studied at Christ Church College at the University of Oxford.
+He later studied at Christ Church, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University in 1985 and 1986, making eight appearances.
 Playing as a wicket-keeper, Taylor scored 44 runs in his eight matches, in addition to taking seven catches and making two stumpings.